 The construction of the Presidential Palace was started in late 1792 by the architect James Hoban under the direct supervision of George Washington.
 In eight years the President’s House was finally completed.
 President John Adams was the first to settle here.

 The White House has a very fascinating and unique history.
 The building survived the fire twice – in 1814 at the hands of the British in 1929 when the country was under the rule of President Herbert Hoover.
 After all the accidents the White House was restored in order t preserve the real appearance of the monument.
 Now it looks just like 200 years ago.

 The mansion is made in the Palladian style and consists of two wings and six floors.
-The interior of the house have different assignments, titles and interior decoration, for example, Oval Blue Room for festive receptions, Green – for informal meetings, the Oval Office – the workplace of the President.
+The interior of the house has different assignments, titles, and interior decorations, for example, the Oval Blue Room for festive receptions, Green – for informal meetings, and the Oval Office – the workplace of the President.

 Capitol Building is a place where the US Congress works.
 In addition to its main function, it is also the main, the most popular and recognizable landmark of America throughout the country.
 The building is located in the state capital Washington.
 A place called Capitol Hill was chosen for its construction.
 Hence, the “name” of the Capitol.
 Such a choice has its meaning.
 This hill was named in honor of such hill in Rome, on which the temple was built, where the Senate worked and made decisions for the Roman Empire.

 Capitol Building is the place you want to see in your life at least once.
 The amazing and unimaginable power that has accumulated there over the years of existence blows from it.
 Even the design of the interior reflects the struggle for freedom and democracy, and all the defeats and the victories.